icesuntisuk/icesuntisuk.github.io/NEIS1308-NETS2403-Nov2022-March2023/readme.md

     - Elliptic Curve Cryptography (ECC) provides similar functionality to RSA and implements in smaller devices like cell phones
     - Digital Signature Algorithm (DSA) was developed by the United States government for digital signatures

+  - Message Digest A message digest is a cryptographic hash function containing a string of digits created by a one-way hashing formula.
+Message digests are designed to protect the integrity of a piece of data or media to detect changes and alterations to any part of a message
+    - MD5 is a widely used hash function producing a 128-bit hash value
+    - MD6  is a cryptographic hash function producing 1-bit to 512 bits hash value
+    - SHA-1 (Secure Hash Algorithm 1) is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value
+    - SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions consists of functions in 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512
+    - HMAC (Hash-based Message Authentication Code) is a specific type of message authentication code (MAC) involving a hash function with a secret cryptographic key
+    - Bcrypt is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher to protect against rainbow table attacks

 ## Lab

 - MSF